EmilyMcCracken/Formtastic_Gem_Demo/README.md

 <h3> You're all set up and ready to have FORMTASTIC forms!! </h3>

 <p> PSA: if you are primarily using ie6 or ie7, please refer to Justin French's original documentation for further setup instructions </p>

+<h2> Starting Your App </h2>
+I suggest using 'rails generate scaffold' to create your app structure.
+For example, I started with 'rails generate scaffold Category name:string' and it created my model, controller (with actions) and views (with forms rendered and links to get around).
+You may of course want to rework some of this structuring as you get deeper into creating your app for your needs but Formtastic does an amazing job starting you off.